agbowlin/liqui-logger/README.md

 - FATAL : Fatal errors prevent the software from executing at all.
 After a fatal error, the software should shut down immediately.

-### Strategies
+### Logging Strategies

-When developing, you may want to have only informational message sent to the console while maintaining a log file containing all log messages.
+During development, you may want to have only informational message sent to the console while maintaining a log file containing all log messages.
 You would add two log devices and configure the console device to limit the severity of log messages displayed on it.